 Technical requirements may be found under the Terms of Use.

-Links to the posttest are available on the video player pages.80
+Links to the posttest are available on the video player pages.

+In order to claim credit for this activity, a score of 80% or higher is required.

 Disclosure of Relevant Financial Relationships prIME Oncology assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of CME activities.
 Any potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality CME activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.